gilmandelbaum/analysis-pipeline-for-photometry_ex/README.md

 2. generate the data set

-3. analyze the sessions/data set
+3. analyze, plot and model the sessions/data set

 The goal was to write a pipeline that allows for others in the lab to write there own notebooks and add them to the pipeline.